Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 Daji Megan Fear-No-More — Until the early 1980's, a German Shepherd named Megan lived with Adi Da at The Mountain Of Attention Sanctuary.
 Adi Da loved him dearly, and it soon became obvious that Megan wished only to serve his Spiritual Master as devoted friend and protector.
 He did so for nearly eight years.
 Daji Megan's burial site is at the entrance to Fear-No-More Zoo, a tangible sign of his guardianship.

-• Bright Behind Me — Houses the Adidam Library and the Sacred Archives of Adidam.
+Bright Behind Me — Houses the American Trickster Library (which contains Adi Da's summary comprehension of all traditions of human knowing and endeavor Revealed via His Seven Schools of God-Talk); and the Sacred Archives of Adidam.
 It was built on the site of the original Bright Behind Me Temple, which was lost to fire.
-Devotees still wear a bead (on their mala) that contains ash from the original Bright Behind Me (Adi Da's original residence at The Mountain Of Attention), as a reminder of their personal responsibility for Adi Da's Sanctuaries and every aspect of His work for the liberation of all beings.
+Devotees still wear a bead (on their mala) that contains ash from the original Bright Behind Me (Adi Da's original residence at the Mountain Of Attention), as a reminder of their personal responsibility for Adi Da's Sanctuaries and every aspect of His work for the liberation of all beings.

 Bright Behind Me